 phase.
 The initiator should transmit the minimum number of BF Setup frames to reach all responders.
 All

-frames transmitted during the MU-MIMO BF setup subphase should be sent using the DMG control mode.
+frames transmitted during the downlink MU-MIMO BF setup subphase should be sent using the DMG control mode.

 A responder whose AID does not match any AID included in the received BF Setup frame can ignore

-frames transmitted in the following MU-MIMO BF training subphase and MU-MIMO FB Poll subphase.
+frames transmitted in the following downlink MU-MIMO BF training subphase and downlink MU-MIMO FB Poll subphase.

-In the MU-MIMO BF training subphase, the initiator shall transmit BRP frames using the EDMG PHY.
+In the downlink MU-MIMO BF training subphase, the initiator shall transmit BRP frames using the EDMG PHY.

 Each transmitted BRP frame is used to train one or more transmit sectors and, for each transmit sector, a